kaleido-io/kaleido-sdk-typescript/samples/native-eth-indexer/README.md

 ### 4.Streaming events to the provider

-You can then either use `npm run create-stream` to create a new stream pointed at your hosted provider, or go to your **ETH connector** service and create a new stream pointed at your hosted provider via the `transactionEvents` stream factory and a copy of an ETH-compatible ABI.
+You can then either use `npm run create-stream` to create a new stream pointed at your hosted provider, or go to your **EVM connector** service and create a new stream pointed at your hosted provider via the `transactionEvents` stream factory.

 ### 5. Upgrading the provider